SAP-archive/web-technologies-comparison/README.md

 # The Technologies

 ## SAPUI5 Sample App
-SAPUI5 and its [open-sourced](https://github.com/SAP/openui5) sibling, OpenUI5, are probably the most common web technologies in this comparison.
-Both are commonly referred to as UI5 and let you build enterprise-ready web applications, responsive to all devices, running on almost any browser of your choice.
-It's based on JavaScript, using jQuery as its foundation, and follows web standards.
-It eases your development with a client-side HTML5 rendering library, including a rich set of controls and supports data binding to different data models (JSON, XML, and OData).
+SAPUI5 and its [open-sourced](https://github.com/SAP/openui5) sibling, OpenUI5, are probably the best knows web technologies in this comparison.
+Both are commonly referred to as “UI5” and let you build enterprise-ready web applications responsive to all devices, running on almost any browser of your choice.
+They are based on JavaScript, using jQuery as their foundation, and follow web standards.
+They ease your development with a client-side HTML5 rendering library, including a rich set of controls, and support data binding to different data models (JSON, XML, and OData).
 ![SAPUI5](./SAPUI5.png)

 ## UI5 Web Components for React Sample App
 This sample app leverages the [UI5 Web Components](https://sap.github.io/ui5-webcomponents/), which provide a set of [web components](https://www.webcomponents.org/) that share many methods and properties with well-known SAPUI5 controls.
-UI5 Web Components are neither built on top of UI5, but rather lightweight and independent UI elements nor are they a successor of UI5, but rather a complementary offering.
-These web components can be used natively or in combination with any non-SAP web development framework such as [Angular](https://angular.io/), [React](https://reactjs.org/), and [Vue.js](https://vuejs.org/).
+These will help SAPUI5 developers to find their way when getting started with this new technology.
+UI5 Web Components are neither built on top of UI5, but rather light-weight and independent UI elements nor are they a successor of UI5, but rather a complementary offering.
+These web components can be used natively or in combination with any web development framework such as [Angular](https://angular.io/), [React](https://reactjs.org/), and [Vue.js](https://vuejs.org/).

 For React, there is even a separate wrapper implementation around UI5 Web Components, making them even more comfortable.
 This sample application has been implemented with the [UI5 Web Components for React](https://github.com/SAP/ui5-webcomponents-react).